-The policy on development adopted by the countries and territories of the Region at Punta del Este in 1961 was expounded in the health sector in the Ten-Year Program formulated at that time.
-The improved health situation made possible by that Program serves as a point of departure for the definition of new horizons, ways, and means of orienting the development of the sector and its most relevant components during this second decade.
+The policy on development adopted by the countries and territories of the Region at Punta del Este in 1961 was expounded in the health sector portion of the 10-year plan formulated at that time.
+The improved health situation made possible by that plan serves as a point of departure for the definition of new horizons, ways, and means in orienting the development of the sector and its most relevant component parts during this second decade.

-Thus, the degree of expansion achieved by the health service systems of the countries of the Region, in terms of the coverage potential of their installed capacity, is estimated to cover 63 per cent of the total population of Latin America and the Caribbean with at least "minimal" health services.
-These include care for emergency cases, maternal and child care (including nutritional, family, and community education), immunization, basic environmental sanitation, the recording of basic statistical data, and patient referral to more complex services available in the system.
+Thus, the expansion achieved by the health service systems of the countries of the Region, in terms of the coverage potential of their installed capacity, is estimated to have enabled them to cover around 63% of the total population of Latin America and the Caribbean with at least "basic or minimal" health services.
+The latter include care for emergency cases, maternal and child care (including nutritional, family, and community education), immunization, basic environmental sanitation, the recording of basic statistical data, and patient referral to more complex services available in the system.